How to fix a burned carpet

 We spoke to Mallory Micetich, Home Care Expert at Angi, who says, "One way to fix a burn is by replacing the damaged area with unscorched carpet from somewhere else in the house.
 The carpet behind a door or inside of a closet is a perfect choice since it's not as visible."

-Left your hair straightener resting on the floor?
-The good news is accidents like this that cause smaller burns are relatively easy to fix, without replacing a huge chunk of carpet.
-If the burn has only affected the fibers, and not worn down to the pad, you can do a quick patch-up.
+Did you leave your hair straightener resting on the floor?
+The good news is that accidents like this that cause smaller burns are relatively easy to fix without replacing a huge chunk of carpet.
+If the burn has only affected the fibers and not worn down to the pad, you can do a quick patch-up.

-Mallory Micetich, Home Care Expert at Angi, recommends "cutting and removing the burned carpet fibers" before using a glue gun to stick down new fibers, cut from an inconspicuous area in your home.
-This acts as a surface-level operation as opposed to a larger job and will mimic the look of a brand new carpet without the hassle of fully replacing a significant portion of flooring.
+Mallory Micetich, Home Care Expert at Angi, recommends "cutting and removing the burned carpet fibers" before using a glue gun to stick down new fibers cut from an inconspicuous area in your home.
+This acts as a surface-level operation instead of a larger job and will mimic the look of a brand-new carpet without the hassle of fully replacing a significant portion of flooring.

-For really small burns, such as those caused by falling ash, you can target the spot with some sandpaper in the following method.
+For small burns, such as those caused by falling ash, you can target the spot with sandpaper using the following method.

 1. Smooth the area